PromptECO/clarity-sequence/README.md

 # CLARITY-SEQUENCE

-An experimental sequence library for Clarity.
+An sequence library for Clarity.

 The Clarity files in `contracts` implements variations of a function for a specific sequence size.
 As Clarity is strictly typed, the library provides function variations supporting different datatypes.